LegioniteTerraTech/ColliderController/README.md

 Supports Control Blocks.

 Note: Disabling colliders yields greatly increased frames on large to huge builds (250+ Blocks) but will leave you unable to remove blocks or protect your cab properly.
+MT- related parts like the platforms, bearings, ETC along with the MotionBlocks grip pads are left untouched to let them do their job.